outsidedav/swift/api/api.md

     ```
     {: codeblock}

-    The SDK is recreated into your iOS App project directory, and allows you to continue working with your API.
+    The SDK is recreated into your iOS App project directory so you can continue to work with your API.

-## Summary

 ## Reference

-The following example SDK is created for {{site.data.keyword.openwhisk_short}} from the Starter kit.
+The following example SDK is created for {{site.data.keyword.openwhisk_short}} from the Starter Kit.
 You can see each of the Actions and the Swift snippets of code you can include in your iOS App.

-## DefaultAPI
+### DefaultAPI

 ### Methods
  * [**getCreate**](#getCreate)